Data Protection Academy » Data Protection News » Data breach at Klarna

 Practical tip: Use Autofill

-Deactivate the Autofill function.
-To do this, after logging in on Klarna's website, under "Profile" and "Autofill on order", the functions can be greyed out.
-When filling out Klarna forms during the order process, make sure to remove the check mark "Autofill settings".
+Deactivate the autofill function.
+To do this, you can grey out the functions after logging in to the Klarna website under "Profile" and "Autofill when ordering".
+When filling out the Klarna forms during the order process, make sure to uncheck the "Autofill settings" box.

 SourceMirror